yavorhr/Pathfinder/README.md

 </a>
     </td>
     <td valign="top" style="padding-left:20px;">
-      <p>This is the user managmenet page.
+      <p>This is the user management page.
 It provides the following features:</p>
         <ul>
           <li>Remove user from the database</li>
           <li>Disable/enable user access</li>